wolf-ed/expanding-cards/README.md

 This is a one page app created with JS that changes the size of images to increase the size of the image clicked, by changing its classes and therefore styles properties.
-It's a reactive design that adapts to different screen-sizes and devices.
+It's a responsive design that adapts to different screen-sizes and devices.

 ## Technologies